 Who we are

 Henderson Loggie is a professional firm of Chartered Accountants, regulated by the Institute of Chartered Accountants of Scotland (ICAS).
-This Privacy Notice applies to the Henderson Loggie group of companies comprising Henderson Loggie Chartered Accountants and Henderson Loggie Financial Service Ltd, collectively known as Henderson Loggie within this notice.
+This Privacy Notice applies to the Henderson Loggie group of companies comprising Henderson Loggie LLP and Henderson Loggie Financial Planning Limited, collectively known as Henderson Loggie within this notice.
 We have offices in Aberdeen, Dundee, Edinburgh and Glasgow with our head office at the Vision Building, 20 Greenmarket, Dundee DD1 4QB, United Kingdom.

 This notice explains Henderson Loggie’s approach to the personal information we handle in carrying out our duties as a professional firm of Chartered Accountants.

 Henderson Loggie is fully committed to handling personal information in accordance with data protection legislation and best data protection practices.
 This means that your personal information will be:

 - Processed lawfully, fairly, and in a transparent manner.

 - Collected for specified, explicit and legitimate purposes.